 1. Communicating with your Team

-Communication is essential for your remote Team’s success.
+Communication is essential for your remote work enabled team success.
 You won’t be able to fulfil your Team’s objectives if you don’t communicate effectively since miscommunication may cause a variety of issues.
 It is critical to adapt to efficient communication strategies across several channels when working remotely.
 For example, many new remote managers believe that having more virtual meetings would compensate for the absence of in-person meetings.

 Spending too much time in meetings, on the other hand, might have a detrimental impact on your Team’s productivity and engagement.
 Tracking your Team’s time in meetings can help discover the ideal weekday balance for your Team, and getting feedback on which sessions are repetitive and how to make them more effective should also be kept in mind.
 It’s also critical to accept asynchronous communication or communication that doesn’t happen in real-time.
 Email and messaging apps are examples of this.
 Employees who use asynchronous communication have much more control regarding their timetable and thus become more productive.
 It’s also worth remembering that every remote employee has a different schedule, whether they are working in various time zones or balancing business and personal obligations.